flaviotsf/flaviotsf.github.io/_posts/2012-01-03-Make-a-Point.md

 title: Make a Point
 thumb: map.png
 ---
-Make a Point was created with a simple idea: can we create a web form for people to submit praise to their coworkers to the Human Resources department?
+Make a Point was created from a simple idea:
+*Can we create a web form for people to submit praise about their coworkers to the Human Resources department?*
 We may want to give gift cards to these employees.

 I thought the idea was great, but a form by itself would not create a level